nicolenam/chace-builder-supply-website/README.md

 ### Page Load Time Optimization
 - Implemented minification of HTML, CSS, and JavaScript files to reduce file sizes and improve loading speed.
-- Enabled compression using gzip or deflate to further reduce the size of transferred files.
+- Enabled compression using Webp format to further reduce the size of images.
 - Utilized browser caching by configuring appropriate cache headers for static assets like images, CSS, and JavaScript files.

 ### Semantic Structure Enhancement